jguthrie100/jingle-demo/README.md

 # jingle-demo

+# Install
+Pull the git repo, and then in the root directory run `mvn package`, followed by `java -jar target/demo-0.0.1-SNAPSHOT.jar`

 # How to use
 ___POST /signup___ - requires 'username', 'firstname, 'lastname', 'email' and 'password' - returns new user.)